silverjuke/silverjuke/docs/user-guide.md

 Some other options can be set in the `[main]` section of the globals.ini file:

+- `assert =` If set to 1, assert warnings are enabled; the state is shown in the console window in this case.
+To invoke an additional test assert, use the value 2.
+Needed for debugging purposes only, defaults to 0.

 - `testdrive =` If set to 1, some tests are done at the start of Silverjuke, the result is shown in the console window.
 Needed for debugging purposes only, defaults to 0.